darrarski/WallpapersStudio-iOS/README.md

 1. Import image from Photo Library
 2. Adjust position and scale by dragging and pinching the image
-3. Apply blur and adjust saturation using sliders
+3. Apply blur and adjust saturation and hue rotation using sliders
 4. Export cropped wallpaper image to Photo Library

 ## 🛠 Tech stack